Law of Equity

 The disclosure of documents forms part of all civil claims brought in England and Wales and is governed by the rules of civil procedure.
 Although there are no specific or special rules governing disclosure in group or collective actions, the ordinary disclosure rules provide the court and CAT with the necessary flexibility to determine how disclosure is to be managed in group and collective actions, which are often complex in nature and involve multiple parties.

 The court and CAT have power to order pre-action disclosure where the applicant can demonstrate that they and the respondent are likely to be a party to subsequent proceedings and that disclosure sought extends to the documents, or classes of documents, that would have been provided by the respondent by way of standard disclosure, had the proceedings started.
-Standard disclosure requires a party to disclose the documents on which it relies and the documents which adversely affect its own case or another party’s case, or support another party’s case.
+Standard disclosure requires a party to disclose the documents on which it relies and the documents which adversely affect its own case or another party’s case, or which support another party’s case.

 The applicant must also demonstrate that the provision of pre-action disclosure will:

 For informal group action mechanisms, GLOs and representative actions brought in court, once proceedings are issued, the court may make an order for either standard or specific disclosure.
 A party’s duty of disclosure is limited to documents which are or have been in their control.
 When giving standard disclosure, a party is required to conduct a reasonable search for documents, with the “reasonableness” of the search determined by the number of documents involved, the nature and complexity of the proceedings, the ease and expense of retrieval of any particular document, and the significance of any document located.